Daniel-Brai/Daniel-Brai/README.md

-# My Bio
+## 👋 Hi, I'm Daniel

-- 👋 Hi, I’m Daniel, a Polyglot Software Engineer based in Lagos, Nigeria.
+A polyglot software engineer based in Lagos, Nigeria.
+I work as a backend engineer building backend systems in the commerce and financial industry.

-- I’m particularly passionate about developing tools and building backend systems.
+- I’m particularly passionate about developing tools, distributed systems and artificial intelligence (mostly RL).
 - I’m looking to collaborate with like-minded individuals.
 - I have a [blog](https://danielbrai.dev/blog) where I write about my experiences so far.
 - You can out to reach me via [LinkedIn](https://www.linkedin.com/in/daniel-o-brai/) and [E-mail](mailto:danielbrai.dev@gmail.com)